 + 88% of suppliers are located within 100 km (FTA 2022)

 + 35% of suppliers have made a concrete social commitment (FTA 2022)

 The Festival supports Quebec food producers by offering local, organic, and seasonal dishes.
 Products from the cattle industry are excluded from its menus.
 Along with using compostable or reusable dishware and prohibiting the distribution of water bottles, the Festival offers reusable cups for bar service.
 Surplus food is distributed to the team and an organization that supports people experiencing homelessness.

 + 50% of foods served recognized or certified as regionally sourced (FTA 2022)

 + 100% compostable or reusable dishware (FTA 2022)

 Sustainable Event Design and the Climate Emergency

-The 2022 edition of the FTA includes the presentation of Holoscenes, which invites the public to collectively reflect on climate change while using water resources in a mindful manner.
-The project is also an opportunity for the FTA to evolve its practices in sustainable event design thanks to a partnership with Écoscéno.
+The 2022 edition of the FTA included the presentation of Holoscenes, which invited the public to collectively reflect on climate change while using water resources in a mindful manner.
+The project was also an opportunity for the FTA to evolve its practices in sustainable event design thanks to a partnership with Écoscéno.